 “On the contrary, my buxom child, I have you overpowered.”

 Donna yelled, “Lilith!
 Gar!
 Vic!
 What’s going on?”

-“Kids today with their music,” joked Doctor Light as he aimed a small jewel at Kole.
-She produced a wall of multifaceted crystal over the distance that blocked his ray.
+“Kids today with their music,” joked Doctor Light as he aimed a small jewel at Kole, who produced a wall of multifaceted crystal over the distance that blocked his ray.

-Jericho caught Mento’s eye and took control of his body.
-He removed the helmet and hurled it down.
-“Release me!” cried the helpless Dayton.
+Catching Mento’s eye, Jericho made contact and took control of his body.
+He removed the helmet and hurled it down, even as the now-helpless Dayton cried, “Release me!”

 Lilith faced her siblings as the two who ran Phaeton Industries appeared.
 “You carry your mother’s looks and spirit, but you serve the Olympian usurpers,” said the man.

-Behind the lovely girl stood her sister.
-She said, “You witch!
+Behind the lovely young woman stood her sister, who said, “You witch!
 You betray the womb that gave you life! ’Twas ever the way of the Olympians.”

-She aimed a strange device at the girl in the tiny tunic and sandals, but Kole acted first, and a multifaceted crystal shield caught the light ray and split it prism-like to break the devices around them.
+She aimed a strange device at the demigoddess in the skimpy tunic and sandals, but Kole acted first, and a multifaceted crystal shield caught the light ray and split it prism-like to break the devices around them.